-Terminal operators received \$46.1 million of revenue from the handling of the cargo, including stevedoring charges as well as terminal charges, followed by revenue received by marine construction activity.
-Nearly \$30 million was received by firms providing maritime services, including surveyors and ship chandlers.
+Terminal operators received \$57.1 million of revenue from the handling of the cargo, including stevedoring charges as well as terminal charges, followed by revenue received by marine construction activity.

-Table 7 shows the revenue impact by commodity and per ton for cargo handled at the Port of Vancouver marine terminals.
-In terms of total revenue, grain generates the largest total revenue impact, followed by petroleum/other liquid bulk cargoes, miscellaneous dry bulk and scrap.
+Table 6 shows the revenue impact by commodity and per ton for cargo handled at the Port of Vancouver marine terminals.
+In terms of total revenue, grain generates the largest total revenue impact, followed by steel and autos.

-Also shown in Table 7 is the revenue impact per ton.
-Automobiles generate the largest revenue per ton, reflecting the processing charges and the fact that about 55 percent of the autos move by rail on tri-level car carriers.
-The revenue per ton measures for containers bagged cargo, and lumber and miscellaneous break bulk may result in an overstatement of the revenue impact per ton.
+Also shown in Table 6 is the revenue impact per ton.
+Wind energy generates the largest revenue per ton, reflecting intensive labor and high surface transportation jobs generated by these components.
 Bulk cargoes generate relatively low revenue impacts per ton reflecting the less-labor intensive handling process associated with bulk cargoes.